-We regularly report and perform analyses on our top risks.
-Top risks are rated in terms of both the likelihood that they could occur and the impact on the Bank should they do so.
+The Bank regularly report and perform analyses on the top risks to establish that they are appropriately mitigated.
+As all risks, top risks are rated in terms of both the likelihood that they could occur and the impact on the Bank should they do so, and through this assessment they are identified to be particularly material for the Bank.
 The reporting provides a forward-looking perspective on the impact of planned remediation and control enhancements.
 It also contains emerging risks and themes that have the potential to evolve as a top risk in future.
 Top risk reduction programs comprise the most significant risk reduction activities that are key to bringing our operational top risk themes back within risk appetite.
-The reporting of top risks has been enhanced using a strategic reporting tool.
+The Bank introduced clear criteria and a process for adopting or retiring divisional and Group level top risks, in addition to a regional top risk concept.